Varicose Vein Treatment

 Allergic reactions can occur to the injected agents.
 The risk is so small that no one can put a number to it.
 Severe allergic reactions carry a risk of one in millions.

 Extremely rarely, blood clots can form in the deep vessels of the legs.
 These clots may break loose and travel to the lungs.
 This can be fatal (about 1/10,000).
 Let's put that into perspective.
 Your annual risk of dying in a car crash is about 1 in 6,500.
-Your risk of dying in an accident in your own home is 1 in 7,000.
+Your risk of dying in an accident in your own home is 1 in 7,000 per year.

 At York Vein Clinic we evaluate your risk for blood clots before you are treated.
 If you have other factors (age, obesity, previous clots, etc) that add significantly to your blood clot risk, you will be given blood thinners during your treatments.
 This substantially reduces your clotting risk .